I’m not sure it would have been his personal request but this is how we decided to start Father’s Day in our home.

 There is a passage in Born to Run dedicated to the wonderful power of iskiate– otherwise known as chia seed.
 The author speaks at great length about the nutritional value of chia and its long history as a revered, sacred food in Mexico.

+“Chia was once so treasured, the Aztecs used to deliver it to their king in homage.
 Aztec runners used to chomp chia seeds as they went into battle and the Hopis [tribe] fueled themselves on chia during their epic runs from Arizona to the Pacific Ocean.”

 After reading this passage, my son promptly grilled me about chia seed and then politely requested (or something like that) that we procure some on the double.
 And so a chia tradition was born in our home.